Omar-Sherif-Sayed/spring-boot-docker-project/README.md

 # spring-boot-docker-project
 spring-boot-docker-project
- Trailer Project
+tHis is Trailer Project

- Will never Work if u use it's Dockerfile to create an Image Bc the postgresql Database run in another Image
+Will never Work if u use it's Dockerfile to create an Image

+Becase the postgresql Database run in another Image

 docker build -f Dockerfile -t spring-boot-docker .